LibreChat-AI/librechat-config-yaml/README.md

 - Updates to the model list are always welcome
 - Adding endpoints is restricted on some files

-> **Note:**
+> **❗Note:**
 > - Keep the file content organized: Official APIs first, then Reverse Proxies
 > - Keep the Official APIs alphabetized
 > - Keep the Reverse Proxies alphabetized
 > - Always provide a logo for new endpoints
-> - When adding a new endpoint, always add a comment in the bottom of the document with the name and URL to get an API key
+> - When adding a new endpoint, always add a note in the bottom of this README with the name and URL to get an API key
+>   - Use alphabetical order, like in the yaml files
 >   - For reverse proxies on discord, add the invite link and the command to get the API key

 ## File Descriptions